ropensci/roweb3/README.md

 To add a new comm call, add a folder under content/commcalls with a Markdown file called index.md.

 Use the YAML to store information, except from the event summary that is the content of the Markdown file.
+Please do not use "&" in the description.

 Store speaker pictures in the folder.
 If needed create author files for the organizer(s) and speaker(s).